lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 Oracle members and Deposit Security Module Committee council members currently operate with hot EOA private keys stored directly in off-chain bots.
 These keys:

 - Carry meaningful protocol permissions (report submission, pause/unvet signing, deposit message signing).
-- Are frequently shared across personnel and systems.
 - May be long-lived with an unclear custody history.
 - Require a full on-chain governance vote (~10 days) to rotate in the event of compromise.

-The 10-day exposure window between a key compromise and its on-chain revocation is an unacceptable operational risk, and the threat is not hypothetical: the May 2025 compromise of a Chorus One oracle key triggered an emergency DAO vote to rotate the affected oracle.
-While that incident did not exploit a specific vulnerability, it confirmed that adversarial oracle key control is a realistic scenario — and that the only remediation available today, a full governance vote, is far too slow for an active compromise.
+By their very nature, these bots must operate with hot keys: the signing key lives on the machine, which makes it inherently exposed and comparatively easy to compromise.
+The quorum requirements these roles operate under already absorb most of the risk of any single such key being compromised — a lone compromised member cannot, on its own, move the protocol — so the long voting window is not in itself the core concern.
+The real problem is operational: rotating a hot key today requires a full on-chain governance vote, drawing in the dev team and token holders for what should be a routine key-management action.
+That makes rotation burdensome both for proactive, periodic rotation and, more acutely, for responding to an active compromise.
+And because a replacement key is only authorized once the vote executes, an operator that stops trusting a suspect key cannot use a new one in the meantime — the seat simply stops participating until governance acts.

 ### HashConsensus DoS vulnerability

 The current `HashConsensus` contract stores every unique report hash submitted by any oracle member in a per-frame array (`_reportVariants` / `_reportVariantsLength`).
 Consensus is determined by iterating the full array.
-Because a single oracle member can submit an unlimited number of distinct hashes, a malicious or buggy member can inflate this array, making each subsequent `submitReport` and `_isQuorumReached` call more expensive — the iteration cost grows with every additional report variant stored.
+Because a single oracle member can submit an unlimited number of distinct hashes, a member can inflate this array, making each subsequent `submitReport` and `_isQuorumReached` call more expensive — the iteration cost grows with every additional report variant stored.
+This exposes an attack vector in which a single compromised key can block reports from being completely delivered.

 The attack works by submitting so many alternative report variants that iterating over them no longer fits within a single transaction's gas limit.
 At that point report submission can no longer be completed in one transaction and quorum can no longer be reached.
 The practical consequence is a halt of oracle reporting: for as long as the attack is sustained, `HashConsensus` cannot reach consensus and the protocol cannot process the accounting reports that drive stETH rebases, withdrawal request finalization, and validator exit requests.
 The DoS therefore degrades core protocol operation, not merely the `HashConsensus` contract in isolation.